 Here’s some advice: don’t start your triceps work with this exercise.
 The movement is done under a great initial stretch at the bottom of the movement, and if the muscle is not sufficiently warmed up, you could end up with strained ligaments.
 If done after other triceps exercises, however, no warm-up is needed.

 On the final forced reps it’s possible to assist yourself by using your free arm, pushing up against the forearm.
 I also find a certain stability in reaching across my body with my free arm to grip my chest.
 The more rigid you can make your body, the more directly the exercise is going to affect the triceps.

 The third triceps exercise I’d do is the bent over dumbbell kickbacks, one arm at a time.
 I’d keep my torso bent, parallel to the floor.
 I would extend my forearm back parallel to the floor.
 Of all the triceps exercises, this one peaks the triceps muscle fully.
 It builds the "horseshoe effect," an expression coined by old-time bodybuilders to describe the arch like curve in the fully contracted muscle.

-I started with 45 pounds, 10-12 reps, and advanced in five-pound jumps–finishing with 60 lb.
+I started with 45 lb, 10-12 reps, and advanced in 5 lb jumps, finishing with 60 lb.
 I never used assistance, even during the last few reps of each set.
 I’d hold the arm in the fully extended position for a few seconds squeezing out maximum contraction.

 I’d finish my triceps work with the seated triceps extension, using a barbell.
 I would grip the inner angle areas of the EZ curl bar which would put my hands fairly close together.